policeb00th/Cowin/README.md

 ## **How it works?**

 So the program gets the vaccines available in an entire district using a district key- which depends on the state.

-You can get the your district key by running getDistrictIDs.py, and replace the id with your state ID from the table given below
+You can get the your district key by running **getDistrictIDs.py**, and **replace** the value of StateID with your state ID from the table given below.

 | State name                  | State id |
 | --------------------------- | -------- |